 Putnam: Thank you very much.
 It’s good to be with you.

-Mohler: Bob, when I read your book, it really appears to me that this is one of the most significant analysis of religion in American public life to come in a very long time.
+Mohler: Bob, when I read your book, it really appears to me that this is one of the most significant analyses of religion in American public life to come in a very long time.
 How did you come with the desire, the plan, the motivation to write this particular book?

 Putnam: Well we aimed to provide the most comprehensive and in depth survey of the role of religion in American in the last half century.
 America is a very religious country and America’s various communities of faith contribute a lot to the vitality of our democracy, but religion can also be very divisive.
 As we can tell from world history and the world around us today, religion taken in high doses can be toxic for civic life.
 America, we find, is almost uniquely devout, religiously devout, and diverse, and yet tolerant, that’s unusual in the world, and we examine in the book how religion affects our civic life-both dividing us as a country and uniting us.

 Mohler: Yes.
 Just in recent days we spoke with Professor Peter Berger at Boston University about the course and corrections of secularization theory.
 And he was pretty candid with us.
 Talking about how that American exceptionalism turns out not only to be, well exceptional, but rather long lasting.
 You really do verify, even in the comments you just made and in this massive study, that religion still has a very important voice and culture shaping influence in America.

 Putnam: There’s no doubt about it.
 We show in the book for example that not only is America much more religious in its beliefs and its practices than any other advanced, industrial country, but we’re even more religious, Americans are even more religious judged by their faith and their practice than Iranians of all things.
 So America’s very religious.
 Now we’ve also become, as a country, more polarized in religious terms over the past half century, so there are more, really deeply religious people in America than there used to be.
 And more pretty secular people in American than there used to be.